GET STARTED

 Let’s talk about the elephant in the virtual room: AI.

 Some love it, some fear it, and others are convinced it’s secretly plotting world domination (spoiler: it’s not).
 My take?
-Absolutely, yes—with intention and care.
+Absolutely, yes, but with intention and care.

-AI tools can be game-changers for course creators when used wisely.
+AI tools can be game-changers for online teachers when used wisely.
 The key is to let them support your mission, not overshadow your creativity.

 Take a moment today to reflect: What’s one area of stewardship you can focus on to simplify your course creation process?